telerik/winforms-docs/wordsprocessing/formats-and-conversion/docx/settings.md

 # Settings

 __DocxFormatProvider__ allows for import of docx documents and respectively export of RadFlowDocument to docx.
-Additionally,
-        the import/export settings provide modification options.
+Additionally, the import/export settings provide modification options.
 The current article outlines the available settings.

 ## Export Settings

 The export settings which you can specify are as follows:

-        InvalidDocumentAction
+__InvalidDocumentAction__

-This setting allows you to define the action which should be executed in case the __RadFlowDocument__ that is about to
-                be exported is not compliant with Open Office XML standard.
+This setting allows you to define the action which should be executed in case the __RadFlowDocument__ that is about to be exported is not compliant with Open Office XML standard.
 The possible values for the enumeration are:

 * __None__: The RadFlowDocument will be exported as is without making any validations.
 This can result in invalid document that may not be opened correctly.

 * __ThrowAnException__: DocxFormatProvider runs validation over the document passed for export.
 If the document is invalid, the provider throws an __InvalidDocumentException__ which contains the list with the validation errors.
 This is particularly useful when you want to assure you are building valid docx documents.

 * __Repair__: DocxFormatProvider runs validation over the document passed for export.
 If there is a validation exception, the provider tries to repair it.
 The result is a valid docx document, but the method changes the structure of the input document.

-                  AutoUpdateFields
+__AutoUpdateFields__

 The __AutoUpdateFields__ setting indicates if fields should be auto-updated when the exported document is opened.
-The
-                default value is __False__.
+The default value is __False__.

 The following code snippet shows how you can create and specify particular export settings to DocxFormatProvider.
-        #_[C#]_

 {{source=..\SamplesCS\WordsProcessing\FormatsAndConversion\Docx\WordsProcessingWordsProcessingSettings.cs region=radwordsprocessing-formats-and-conversion-docx-settings_0}}
 {{source=..\SamplesVB\WordsProcessing\FormatsAndConversion\Docx\WordsProcessingWordsProcessingSettings.vb region=radwordsprocessing-formats-and-conversion-docx-settings_0}}